117-119 Southgate Street, Gloucester, GL1 1UT | (01452) 520894

 Saturday 15 September 2007

-Tiger’s Eye in Gloucester is an innovative Pan-Asian fusion restaurant situated at The Old Bell and also includes a popular bar...
+Tiger’s Eye in Gloucester is an innovative Pan-Asian fusion restaurant situated at The Old Bell, and is also home to a popular...

 Situated in the centre of Gloucester, Bangkok Canteen is a family-run Thai restaurant that prides itself on using quality, local...